 The number of motorcycle fatalities has been growing over the years.
 According to motorcycle crash statistics collected by Insurance Information Institute, in 2010, 4,518 motorcycle accidents had a lethal outcome.
 In 2019, the numbers went up to 5,014 deaths.

 While the number of motorcycles on the road goes up, the reasons for motorcycle accidents stay the same.
 From drunk driving to distractions, more and more motorcyclists are losing lives on the road.

-When it comes to other vehicles, the numbers are higher, but only because there are more cars on the roads than motorcycles.
-According to the National Safety Council (NSC), 35, 332 passenger car occupants (drivers and passengers) died in 2010.
+The numbers are higher when it comes to other vehicles, but only because there are more cars on the roads than motorcycles.
+According to the National Safety Council (NSC), 35,332 passenger car occupants (drivers and passengers) died in 2010.
 In 2019, the number went up to 30,107 deaths.

 Since the death rate in motorcycle accidents is going up, it’s imperative to implement preventive measures.
 It’s much easier to prevent an accident than to deal with its consequences.

 The chances of a motorcyclist dying in an accident are extremely high.
-However, with the right approach to safety, it’s possible to keep the numbers down.
+However, it’s possible to keep the numbers down with the right approach to safety.
 Here are a few ways to do it:

 - Always wear a full-face helmet even if the state law doesn’t require it.

 - Buy a bike that suits your needs, skills, and capabilities.

 - Wear protective gear like an abrasion-resistant jacket and durable jeans.